Phonological awareness for literacy

 What is phonological awareness?

-Phonological awareness is the understanding that words are made up of smaller parts (e.g. syllables and sounds).
+Words consist of smaller parts i.e. syllables and sounds.
+Phonological awareness is the understanding of these elements.
 A very strong relationship exists between phonological awareness and the development of reading and spelling skills.

 Children with phonological awareness difficulties may:

 - be confused about the difference between letters and sounds

 - have difficulty in recognising the same letters/sounds in different words